JorgeT10/JorgeT10/README.md

 👋 Hey there!
-I'm a highly skilled and versatile .NET developer with a strong command over full-stack development. 💪 Over the years, I've gained extensive experience in infrastructure management, and I must say, delivering outstanding results is my jam! 🚀
+I'm a highly skilled and versatile .NET developer with a strong command over full-stack development. 💪 With more than 15 years of experience in the IT industry, I've gained extensive expertise in infrastructure management, and I must say, delivering outstanding results is my jam! 🚀

 ✨ As a certified Scrum Master, I bring expertise in agile project management methodologies, ensuring our development processes are efficient and smooth sailing.